 The library catalogue provides you with a number of search facilities.
 For physically held information resources (such as books, periodicals, games and toys, DVDs, etc) use one of the following search methods:

-- Advanced which helps you to narrow down your search and eliminate irrelevant resources; and
+Advanced search which helps you to narrow down your search and eliminate irrelevant

 Library instruction and tours